 Review your COBRA administration solution

 How does your solution handle extended deadlines?
-How easy is it to process a COBRA declination, then add a beneficiary back beyond the traditional 60-day window?
+How easy is it to process a COBRA declination, then add a beneficiary back in beyond the traditional 60-day window?
 Will the solution provider work with your needs – particularly if you have a large quantity of unresolved lives in the system?

 Reflect on your internal business practices